mcglasp/ms4-big-idea-books/README.md

 # Structure

 The guiding principle for the stucture of this site is simplicity.
-Both the customer journery and the site owner's experience should be streamlined, obvious and robust.
+Both the customer journey and the site owner's experience should be streamlined, obvious and robust.

 *Home Page*